Tim McCarver, big league catcher and broadcaster, dies at 81 - WHIZ News

 He switched to television soon after retiring in 1980 and called 24 World Series for ABC, CBS and Fox, a record for a baseball analyst on television.

-“I think there is a natural bridge from being a catcher to talking about the view of the game and the view of the other players,” McCarver told the Hall in 2012, the year he and Joe Buck were given the Ford C. Frick Award for excellence in broadcasting.
+“I think there is a natural bridge from being a catcher to talking about the view of the game and the view of the other players,” McCarver told the Hall in 2012, the year he was given the Ford C. Frick Award for excellence in broadcasting.
 “It is translating that for the viewers.
 One of the hard things about television is staying contemporary and keeping it simple for the viewers.”

 “I learned really fast that if you were in his inner circle, he would be a fierce defender of you and for you,” Buck said Thursday.
 “He taught me how to deal with criticism because he had been criticized, his whole broadcast career.
 And sometimes it was because he was a teacher of the game.
 If some player or manager didn’t manage or play the way he thought the game should be played, he let a national audience know it.
 He was always the first one in the clubhouse the next day.
 If that person had something to say back to him, he would engage and stood his ground, but it was fair.